 Using “keywords” to conduct internet searches might be one of the signature 21st century activities.
-Whether it’s food, flights, clothing, or hotels, pretty much every aspect of life in 2022 can be distilled down to a keyword query.
+Whether it’s food, flights, clothing, or hotels, much of modern life can be distilled down to a keyword query.

 If you know which keywords you should be using and how to best utilize them in your ad campaigns, the next step would be to incorporate them into your listing content.
 That helps you improve your organic Amazon ranking because it will highlight the relevance of your listing in the eyes of the Amazon algorithm.

 On Amazon (and on Google and other search engines), there are front-facing keywords, and back-end keywords.
 Front-facing keywords will be clearly visible in the listing itself while back-end keywords are “hidden” in the meta data that makes up the part of the Amazon listing not visible to shoppers.

 Your front-facing keywords show up in product titles, descriptions, and bullet points.
 These are the keywords most likely to bring your product to your target audience’s attention in the form of a search result.

 Even though the backend keywords are not visible to prospective buyers, they are a great way to become searchable in Amazon’s database.
 The backend is a great place to include foreign language translations of your keywords, and (although Amazon claims it’s unnecessary) misspellings of keywords that buyers might be using to search for your product.

 There are four opportunities to weave your keywords into your Amazon listing:

 - Backend Search Terms

 Be careful, though!
 You’re not just writing for the Amazon algorithm, you’re writing for Amazon shoppers.

 To rank well, you need to strike a balance between Amazon SEO (Search Engine Optimization) copywriting and persuasive, customer-focused language that appeals to your target audience.